beyond-decentralized/AIRport/README.md

 as time breakdown of transactions (for efficient lookup) can be done via the directory structure provided by IPFS.

+Hence, a combination of Arweave and IPFS storage will likely work best for AIRport.
+An initial record with tags can be placed in Arweave for lookup.
+The transaction logs can be help in IPFS.
+At archival time the repository can be compacted and send to Arweave for permanent storage.
+Some repositories that are ephemeral may not need compaction at all can afford to keep only a small lookup file on Arweave for seach accessiblity.

+Further research would need to be peformed to find out if it's feasible to use other temprary storage technolgies like Sia or Storj.

 ## Application collaboration<a name="app-collaboration"></a>